prysmaticlabs/documentation/website/docs/install/install-with-script.md

     <tr>
       <td>Goerli</td>
       <td>Prater</td>
-      <td>TODO</td>
+      <td>The Goerli-Prater pair is what most people use when preparing to stake 32 ETH on Ethereum Mainnet.
+This will be the last test network pair that experiences The Merge before Mainnet networks merge.</td>
     </tr>
     <tr>
       <td>Ropsten</td>
       <td>Ropsten</td>
-      <td>Execution-layer Ropsten is deprecated, but is being used to test The Merge.
-Consensus-layer Ropsten is a new network that's helping us test The Merge with execution-layer Ropsten...</td>
+      <td>Although execution-layer Ropsten is deprecated, core developers are using it to test The Merge.
+Consensus-layer Ropsten is a new network that lets us test The Merge across both of Ethereum's layers.
+This is the first network pair being tested for The Merge.</td>
     </tr>
 </table>